 Any party wishing to make a Change to the PAFA Scope shall issue a written request to the Gas Transporters.
 A request for a Change shall be submitted by a Change Order in the format shown in Appendix 1 of this Change Control Procedure.

-The Gas Transporters shall provide an acknowledgement of receipt of the Change Order to the originator.
+The Gas Transporters shall provide an acknowledgement of receipt of the Change Order to the Originator.

-Change Order evaluation at PAC
+Change Order Evaluation at Performance Assurance Committee

-The Gas Transporters shall submit the Change Order to PAC with an outline report of its assessment of the Change (including a ROM), as soon as reasonably practical after receipt of the Change.
+The Gas Transporters shall submit the Change Order to the PAC with an outline report of its assessment of the Change (including a ROM), as soon as reasonably practical after receipt of the Change.

 The Gas Transporters and the PAC shall discuss the Change Order to determine the next actions to be undertaken.

-The Gas Transporters shall provide a response to the originator advising the outcome of the PAC review.
+The Gas Transporters shall provide a response to the Originator advising the outcome of the PAC review.

-PAC review outcomes
+Performance Assurance Committee Review Outcomes

 The PAC review outcomes are as follows: